Industry Insights

 Do payment applications need to be notarized?

-As far as regulations go, there are no laws stating that payment applications must be notarized.
-Your contract may specify otherwise.
+There are no laws stating that payment applications must be notarized, but your contract may specify otherwise.
 If you spot a notarization clause during contract review, either ensure you have the pay app properly notarized or ask the GC to take this clause out.

 Do sworn statements need to be notarized?